 How To Get Your Insurance License In South Dakota

-Insurance License Exams
+Step 3.
+South Dakota Insurance License Exams

-The Property and Casualty lines are combined as one exam, as is the Life, Accident and Health or Sickness lines.
+The Property and Casualty lines are combined as one exam, as is the Life, Accident, and Health or Sickness lines.

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $85, plus a $10 state testing fee, for a total of $95.
-When you show up you must have a photo ID any other documents that the testing facility has asked you to bring.
+When you arrive you must have a photo ID any other documents that the testing facility has asked you to bring.

-Each of the tests consists of one hundred fifty (150) questions, and you have two hours and thirty minutes (2:30) to finish them.
+Each of the tests consists of one hundred fifty (145) questions, and you have two hours and thirty minutes (2:30) to finish them.
 The minimum score to pass the exams is 70% correct answers.

-Prometric provides content outlines for each of the exams.
+Pearson Vue provides content outlines for each of the exams.
 Be sure to study them before you attempt the tests.